 Similarly, the Covid pandemic affected the travel industry; individuals are now seen avoiding vacations.
 Apparently, the change in the people’s mindset resulted in less demand for hotel rooms, flights, and tourism.
 Simultaneously, the demand for pharmaceutical goods soared.
 Suppliers could not keep up with the demand.
 Again, this resulted in a shortage and price rise.

 Microeconomics refers to the economics discipline that relates how the individual, household, and corporate behaviors mold consumer decisions, resource distribution, and economic output.
 Adam Smith is a Scottish political economist, author, and philosopher.
 He is credited for this economic concept.
 He is also known as the father of modern economics.

 Microeconomics is a more defined stream that focuses on the demand and supply of a specific segment or market influenced by the behavior of people and business entities.
 In contrast, macroeconomics studies a nation’s overall economy and the effect of factors like inflation, recession, aggregate demand, employment, and national output.

 The three primary microeconomics concepts include demand supply, incentives, and costs and benefits.
 Additionally, production, resource allocation, price, consumption, and scarcity are taken into consideration.

 Recommended Articles –

-This has been a guide to What is Microeconomics?
-Here we discuss the microeconomics definition and principles of microeconomics like demand-supply relationships, Giffen Goods/ Giffen Paradox, Veblen Goods, Indifference Curves, Income and Inelasticity and much more.
+This has been a guide to Guide to what is Microeconomics and its Definition.
+Here we discuss microeconomics principles, examples, and how it works.
 You may learn more about from these economics recommended articles below –